Linear Operator Approximate Message Passing (OpAMP): Introduction

-that is the rescaled iterations $x_t / \|x_t\|$ converge to $v_1$ geometrically fast as long as the spectral gap is greater than one.
+Hence, under the mild condition $\alpha > 0$ (i.e., $x_0$ does not lie in the nullspace of $v_1$), the estimates $\hat{\theta}_t$ converge to $v_1$ geometrically fast as long as the spectral gap is greater than one.
 This result is general and holds for any symmetric matrix $M$.
-To present our AMP-based method, we focus on matrices $M$ that were drawn from a rank-one spiked matrix model, that is

-where $\lambda > 0$, $\theta \in \bbR^n$ is, in this example\footnote{We have assumed $\| \theta \| = 1$ in the introduction so that the normalization in~\eqref{eq:basicpower} is consistent with the typical formulation of the power method.
-Later, it will be more convenient to employ other normalizations.}, presumed to be a unit vector, and $Z$ is an $n \times n$ random matrix drawn from the Gaussian orthogonal ensemble $\mathsf{GOE}(n)$, i.e., $Z$ is symmetric with independent $\normal(0, 1/n)$ entries above the diagonal and independent $\normal( 0, 2/n)$ entries on the diagonal.
-In this setting, the goal is using the leading eigenvalue $v_1$ to provide an estimate of the direction of the ground-truth signal $\theta$.
-From standard results in random matrix theory \cite{Benaych:2011}, the value of $\lambda$ determines whether the angle $|\langle \theta, v_1\rangle|$ is non-vanishing in the large-$n$ limit.
-In particular,